Bali Laws Tourists Should Know Before Visiting Bali

 Laws on Cohabitation of Unmarried Couples

 Tourists visiting Indonesia will not be charged under this law, meaning unmarried foreign couples are allowed to stay together and not required to show a marriage license.
-However, both citizens and tourists must be informed of the important changes in Indonesian and Bali law.

 Financial Transactions

 The official currency in Bali is the Indonesian Rupiah (IDR).
-It’s advisable to carry cash, as some smaller businesses may not accept credit cards.
-Additionally, haggling is common in markets and smaller shops, but always do so politely and with a smile.
+You can conduct transactions via credit cards, QR code logo, or cash.
+It is still advisable to carry cash, as some smaller businesses may not accept credit cards.

 Also Read: 8 THINGS TO DO IN SOUTH BALI